 3. Hawk moths are specific feeders

-What does hawk moth eat?
+What does a hawk moth eat?

 – Hawk moth caterpillars consume a wide variety of host plants, including woody and herbaceous plants.
 But they don’t eat the same plants, each species has specific ideal host plants.
 Some hank moths just feed members of the tobacco, potato, or potato family.
 While others can only eat rose-family trees like cherry or apple.